OPT031: Glaucoma 2

 - be able to understand the role of contemporary imaging technologies in the diagnosis and monitoring of OHT and suspect glaucoma.

-This module is taught via distance learning lectures and supporting resources delivered via Learning Central.
-A webinar soon after the start of the course will introduce the module and support students in how to use the clinical placement to develop their knowledge and experience.
+This module is taught via distance learning lectures, webinars, and supporting resources delivered via Learning Central.
+The first webinar soon after the start of the course will introduce the module and support students in how to use the clinical placement to develop their knowledge and experience.

-There are two non-consecutive contact days in Cardiff - one teaching day towards the start of the first semester, and a practical station examination during the second semester.
-Attendance at both is compulsory so please contact firstname.lastname@example.org for more information if you will need advance notice to schedule your attendance at the first day.
-The teaching contact day consists of tutorials and practical gonioscopy workshops.
+There is one contact day at Cardiff University which is the practical station examination during the second semester.
+Attendance is compulsory so please contact email@example.com for more information if you will need advance notice to schedule your attendance.

 Students will receive formative feedback from their university tutor at online meetings, when their extended case reports and logbook will be discussed in detail.
 This will help ensure that they are evidencing the required progress towards independent clinical examination and decision making.
 Students will also receive formative feedback from their clinical placement supervisors and mentors throughout their placement.

-Formative case-based presentations are provided for students to work through – these are key features scenarios to help students apply their knowledge to clinical situations.
+Formative case-based presentations are provided on the module website for students to work through – these are key features scenarios to help students apply their knowledge to clinical situations.

 Online examination (20%): This is an MCQ style test that will assess knowledge and application across the entire syllabus.

-Practical assessment (30%): Students will sit a station exam.
+Practical assessment (30%): Students will sit a station exam around two months before the end of the module.

 To pass the module